BeatrizCortes/Final-Grade-Project/03_GCAT_subset_variants_imputed/ReadMe.md

 In this part we are going to extract the variants of inteest from the four panels in order to have the data subset to impute with Pandora.

 We are going to select the variants of interest, which we select and save into a file *intersection_snps.txt" in the first part *01_first_data_visualization*.
 This file contain the information about the common variants between Pandora and the four databases.
-The file format is the following:
+The file contain the following variables:

    - **snp_id**
    - rs_id